Planning and Learning: Path-Planning for Autonomous Vehicles, a Review of the Literature

 In many applications, graphs can not only present spatial structure, but also hold temporal dependencies.
 An example is road network traffic, for which the same graph at different time steps is going to represent the current flow of traffic in the network.
 RGNNs are inspired by Recurrent Neural Networks (RNNs) and aim to process a sequence of temporal graphs, in order for example to make predictions about future states (\eg how traffic is going to be like in future time steps).
 For most RGNNs, an RNN-like mechanism is used to memorize and leverage temporal information.
 Nevertheless, some RGNNs use CNNs to capture temporal information instead.
 We first describe some RNN-based methods and then some CNN-based approaches.

 The idea behind RNN-based RGNNs stems from the recurrent units used in RNNs.
 When a RNN is used on an input at time step $t$, each hidden layer $h^{(l)^t}$ is computed by combining both the input to the layer $h^{(l-1)^t}$, as well as a 'memory' equal to the output of the same layer at time step $t-1$ : $h^{(l)^{t-1}}$.
-In RNN-based RGNNs, the equation for the layer propagation rule is of the form:

-Here, $graphConv$ denotes a graph convolution operation (either spatial-based or spectral-based), $ \hat{W}^{(l)}$ is a weight matrix different from $W^{(l)}$, and $B^{(l)}$ is a bias.
-The second $graphConv$ operation aims to introduce to the computation the memory which was retained in the previous step.

 Main such works include Structural-RNN (S-RNN) \citep{jain2016structural}.
 S-RNN uses different RNNs to handle both node and edge information, namely \textit{nodeRNN} and \textit{edgeRNN}.
 Diffusion Convolutional Recurrent Neural Network (DCRNN) \citep{li2017diffusion} is an encoder-decoder framework which applies gated recurrent units on the DCNN architecture.
 In \citep{seo2018structured}, a Long Short-Term Memory (LSTM) network is combined with the ChebNet graph convolution operator.
 LSTMs are a popular type of RNN architecture because they are able to maintain a longer memory than RNNs.